 To satisfy the increasing demands on more-cost-effective and lower-power-consumption 100G optical networks, 100G QSFP28 4WDM optical transceivers emerge in the market.
-100G 4WDM series optical module currently includes three specifications in total: 100G QSFP28 4WDM-10, 100G QSFP28 4WDM-20, 100G QSFP28 4WDM-40.
-Today, in this article, Gigalight will mainly introduce them for you.
+The 100G 4WDM series optical module currently includes three specifications in total: 100G QSFP28 4WDM-10, 100G QSFP28 4WDM-20, 100G QSFP28 4WDM-40.
+Today, in this article, Gigalight will mainly introduce them to you.

 Before coming into today’s topic, it will be better to have a knowledge of the MSA(Multi-Source Agreement) of these three specification optical transceivers: 4WDM MSA.

 The 4WDM MSA is an industry consortium dedicated to defining optical specifications and promoting adoption of interoperable 100G (4x25G) optical transceivers for 10 km based on the CWDM4 wavelength grid, and for 20 km and 40 km based on the LAN-WDM wavelength grid, over duplex single-mode fiber (SMF).
 These extended reaches are important for modern datacenter interconnects and mobile backhaul applications.
 The 4WDM MSA participants are responding to previously unmet industry needs for longer reaches, lower costs, and lower power consumption, as compared to previously available standards, in small form factors.